- What does renters insurance cover in a storage unit?

 Does renters insurance cover storage unit fires?

 Renters insurance does typically include protection from fires.
 Additionally, policies generally provide coverage for smoke damage to give you extra peace of mind.
-There’s often even coverage for damages due to lightning.
+There’s often even coverage for damages by lightning.

 Does renters insurance cover theft from a storage unit?

-Thefts are a standard peril named in most renters insurance policies.
+Most renters insurance policies include theft as a standard peril.
 There are also usually specific protections for vandalism and malicious mischief.
 Even if someone manages to break past the security barrier of your storage facility, your belongings will likely still be covered by your renters insurance.

 Can I buy additional coverage for a storage unit?

 Sometimes, additional coverage may be needed to supplement or replace traditional renters insurance coverage.
-When you sign up for your new storage unit, you also have the option to purchase additional storage insurance.
+When you sign up for your new storage unit, you also have the option to purchase additional insurance for storage unit.
 However, just like storage units limit what items you can store there (like not allowing firearms), it’s also typical for them to limit what items they insure.

 This is what storage unit insurance typically includes.